The Reidemeister spectrum of low dimensional almost-crystallographic groups: Spectra of 4D almost-Bieberbach groups

-\paragraph{Family 1.} Every group in this family is a finitely generated, torsion-free, nilpotent group of rank \(4\) and nilpotency class \(3\).
-In \parencite{duga16-1} it was shown the Reidemeister spectrum of such group is always \(4\NN \cup \{\infty\}\).
+\paragraph{Family 1.} Every group in this family is a finitely generated, torsion-free, nilpotent group of rank \(4\) and nilpotency class \(2\).
+In \cite[Section 3.2]{dtv18-1} it was shown that the Reidemeister spectrum of such group is always \(4\NN \cup \{\infty\}\).

 \paragraph{Family 3.} The almost-Bieberbach groups in this family are those with \((k_1,k_2,k_3,k_4) = (2k,0,0,1)\) for some \(k \in \NN\).
 An automorphism \(\varphi = \xi_{(d,D)}\) with \(R(\varphi) < \infty\) must be of the form